A research proposal is much like any other proposal. Here’s how to write a winning research proposal.

 If you have been following the instructions, you will see that it is not just about details.
 There are usually requirements that must be shown.
 For instance, one requirement might be that you can demonstrate a direct benefit to the local community.
 Or that the results, if positive, could be applied without any legal or regulatory changes.

 OK, good.
 Show this, and show it in spades.
 You might brainstorm, or you might hire a writer who understands marketing to prepare the proposal so as to demonstrate strongly that it meets the requirements.
+THis is the single most important ingredient in a winning research proposal.

 Go beyond the sponsor’s requirements